djsutherland/ds3-kernels/README-setup.md

 These notebooks are available on Google Colab: [ridge](https://colab.research.google.com/github/dougalsutherland/ds3-kernels/blob/built/ridge.ipynb) or [testing](https://colab.research.google.com/github/dougalsutherland/ds3-kernels/blob/built/testing.ipynb).
 You don't have to set anything up yourself and it runs on cloud resources, so this is probably the easiest option.
 If you want to use the GPU, click Runtime -> Change runtime type -> Hardware accelerator -> GPU.

+### Local setup

+Run `check_imports_and_setup.py` to see if everything you need is installed (and download some more small datasets if necessary).
+If that works, you're set; otherwise, read on.

 ### Files
 There are a few Python files and some data files in the repository.
 By far the easiest thing to do is just put them all in the same directory: